 Clinical Supervision and Teaching

-Allyson supervises graduate students and has worked with students from Villanova University, Temple University, Bryn Mawr College, and the University of Pennsylvania.
+Allyson supervises therapists and graduate students and has worked with students from Villanova University, Temple University, Bryn Mawr College, and the University of Pennsylvania.

 She holds an Adjunct Professor appointment in the Department of Education and Counseling at Villanova University.